Reading at Home

 Our home reading programme is for all classes across the school.
-When your child starts in Year 3, they will be listened to and put onto a reading level suitable for their level .
-Our reading system is different to the colour system used at the Infants as there are simply 7 levels across years 3-6.
+When your child starts in Year 3, they will be listened to and put onto a reading band suitable for their level .
+Some children will be put on reading colour levels from the Read Write Inc scheme which is used at the Infants.
+Other children may be allocated books from the school library.
+There are simply 7 levels across years 3-6.
 Your child will bring home a book or even books with different coloured bands on them.

 The colour system works on the idea that the children can read anything up to a certain colour.
 For example, your child might now be able to read up to ‘Yellow’, so they can read any books on black, blue, and yellow.
 This will give them the opportunity to choose from a wider variety of books: fiction, non-fiction and poetry, thus reading a broad range of texts.
 The aim of our home reading program is not for children to read more difficult books as quickly as possible, but rather to enjoy reading and being read to and practise some of the skills and strategies they have learnt at school.